penja/terraform-scalr-storage-profiles/modules/terraform-scalr-storage-profile-aws-s3/README.md

 # AWS S3 Storage Profile for Scalr

-This Terraform module creates and configures AWS resources required for a Scalr storage profile using S3 and DynamoDB.
+This Terraform module creates and configures AWS resources required for a Scalr storage profile using S3.

 ## Features

 - Creates an S3 bucket for storing Terraform/OpenTofu state files
-- Sets up a DynamoDB table for state locking
 - Configures IAM roles and policies for Scalr to access these resources via OIDC
 - Automatically detects and uses existing OIDC provider or creates a new one
 - Provides a ready-to-use curl command to create the storage profile in Scalr